Professor Gerasimos Tsourapas

 Biography

-In his research, Gerasimos has advanced the concepts of migration diplomacy and migration interdependence in order to theorise the interplay between foreign policy and cross-border mobility.
-He is currently the Principal Investigator of a five-year European Research Council Starting Grant project on migration diplomacy, and his work on migration interdependence in North Africa and the Levant was recognised with the 2017 Martin O. Heisler Award by the International Studies Association.
-His latest book, Migration Diplomacy in the Middle East and North Africa – Power, Mobility, and the State, was published by Manchester University Press in 2021, supported by research grants from the British Academy and the Council for British Research in the Levant.
-Gerasimos also received the inaugural ENMISA Emerging Scholar Award by the International Studies Association in 2021.
+Gerasimos has advanced the concepts of migration diplomacy and migration interdependence to theorize the interplay between foreign policy and cross-border mobility.
+Currently, he leads a five-year European Research Council Starting Grant project on migration diplomacy.
+His work on migration interdependence in the Mediterranean was recognized with the 2017 Martin O. Heisler Award by the International Studies Association.
+His latest book, Migration Diplomacy in the Middle East and North Africa – Power, Mobility, and the State (Manchester University Press, 2021), was supported by research grants from the British Academy and the Council for British Research in the Levant.
+In 2021, he received the inaugural ENMISA Emerging Scholar Award by the International Studies Association.

-Gerasimos is passionate about teaching and mentoring students and early-career scholars.
-He has supervised four PhD research projects to completion, and is currently supervising two doctoral students on topics related to migration, refugees, and Middle East politics.
-He received the Director's Teaching Prize at SOAS, University of London, and is currently a Senior Fellow of Higher Education Academy.
+Passionate about teaching and mentoring, Gerasimos has supervised five PhD projects to completion and currently supervises two doctoral students on migration, refugees, and Middle East politics.
+He has received the Director’s Teaching Prize at SOAS, University of London, and is a Senior Fellow of the Higher Education Academy.
+Gerasimos is a frequent commentator on migration, refugee, and diaspora politics, with his work featured in The New York Times, The Economist, The Washington Post, The New Humanitarian, and other leading publications.

-In 2024, Gerasimos is a Visiting Professor at The London School of Economics and Political Science.
-Previously, he served as a Visiting Scholar at the Center for European Studies, Harvard University (2019–20) and The American University in Cairo (2013–14).
+In 2024–25, Gerasimos is a Visiting Professor at the London School of Economics and Political Science and a Distinguished University Scholar at the Center for Migration and Refugee Studies, The American University in Cairo.
+He has previously served as a Visiting Scholar at the Center for European Studies, Harvard University (2019–20), and Migration Research Center, Koç University (2023–24).
 He holds an undergraduate degree in Economics and Political Science from Yale University (2006), an MSc in International Political Economy from the London School of Economics and Political Science (2007), and a PhD in Politics from SOAS, University of London (2016).

 Grants